vsivsi/meteor-file-collection/README.md

-# fileCollection
+# file-collection

-#### What's new in v0.2?
-Some things have changed!
-Everything from v0.1.x should still work (with deprecation warnings).
-Look in [HISTORY.md](https://github.com/vsivsi/meteor-file-collection/blob/master/HISTORY.md) for details regarding new features.
+*NOTE!* Prior to version v0.3 this package was called "fileCollection" As of Meteor v0.9 package names may not contain upper case characters, so the name had to be changed.

 ## Introduction

-fileCollection is a [Meteor.js](https://www.meteor.com/) [package](https://atmospherejs.com/package/collectionFS) that cleanly extends Meteor's `Collection` metaphor for efficiently dealing with collections of files and their data.
-File Collections are fully reactive, so if you know how to use Meteor [Collections](http://docs.meteor.com/#collections), you already know most of what you need to begin working with fileCollection.
+file-collection is a [Meteor.js](https://www.meteor.com/) [package](https://atmospherejs.com/package/collectionFS) that cleanly extends Meteor's `Collection` metaphor for efficiently dealing with collections of files and their data.
+File Collections are fully reactive, so if you know how to use Meteor [Collections](http://docs.meteor.com/#collections), you already know most of what you need to begin working with this package.

 ```js
 myFiles = new FileCollection('myFiles');